 You said...
 'Could we have a more varied vegetarian menu?'

 We did...
-'We trialed a new and improved vegetarian menu'
+'We trialled a new and improved vegetarian menu.'

 You said...
 'Could we have an award for teachers?'

 We did...
 'We introduced Teacher fo the Week - voted for by the students.'